Energy Charter Treaty: European Energy Charter

 The beginnings of the Energy Charter date back to a political initiative launched in Europe in the early 1990s.
 The end of the Cold War offered an unprecedented opportunity to overcome previous economic divisions between the nations on both sides of the Iron Curtain.
 The brightest prospect for mutually co-dependent beneficial cooperation was the energy sector, given Europe's growing energy demand and vast resource availability in post-Soviet nations.
 Additionally, there was a recognised need to establish a commonly accepted foundation for energy cooperation among the states of Eurasia.
 By these considerations, the Energy Charter process was born.

 The original European Energy Charter declaration was signed in The Hague on 17 December 1991.
 It was a political declaration of principles for international energy cooperation in trade, transit and investment, together with the intention to negotiate a legally binding treaty, setting the beginning of the development of the Energy Charter Treaty.
-One of the final hurdles was to find language to ensure national sovereignty over natural resources while enshrining the principle of international cooperation to allow outside access to those resources.
-Negotiators also succeeded in assuring Austria and Switzerland that they would not bear an undue transit burden for energy resources.